Growing with AI: Washington’s Agricultural Future

 • Derek Sandison, Director, Washington State Department of Agriculture

-• Ines Hanrahan, Executive Director, WA Tree Fruit Commission
+• Ines Hanrahan, Executive Director, Washington Tree Fruit Commission

 Topical Panels